top of page

 The surprising results

-Immediately after obtaining the first results I was a bit surprised.
-To be honest, I believed that there will be a clear difference between two methods for coffee preparation and the entire experiment was created to prove this hypothesis.
+Immediately after obtaining the first results, the outcome was somewhat unexpected.
+Prior to the experiment, it was assumed that there would be a clear difference between the two coffee preparation methods, and the study was designed with this hypothesis in mind.

-There was absolutely no difference in the concentration of inorganic carbon contained in all samples.
-The average value for all 4 repetitions for coffee brewed with bloom was 666 AU, and the average for coffee without - 716 AU (Table 1).
+No measurable difference was observed in the concentration of inorganic carbon across all samples.
+The mean value across the four replicates for coffee brewed with a bloom was 666 AU, while the corresponding mean for coffee brewed without a bloom was 716 AU (Table 1).

 TIC results for all coffee samples.